wellbyt3/bugalytics-leaderboard/README.md

 TrueSkill, developed by Microsoft Research, is an algorithm originally used to rank gamers (e.g., Call of Duty) based on match outcomes.

-Security contests have many similarities to free-for-all Call of Duty matches, so the Trueskill algorithm (with some tweaks) works great for measuring security researcher's skill.
+Security contests have many similarities to free-for-all Call of Duty matches, so the Trueskill algorithm (with some tweaks) works well for quantifying skill.

 ### How TrueSkill Works

-TrueSkill assigns each researcher a skill level represented as a normal distribution (bell curve).
+TrueSkill assigns each researcher a skill level represented as a normal distribution.
 This distribution is represented by:

 - μ (mu): the researcher’s estimated skill (mean skill level).
 - σ (sigma): the uncertainty around the researcher’s skill.
 A larger σ indicates greater uncertainty, whereas a smaller σ means greater certainty.

 When a researcher participates in a contest, TrueSkill updates their μ and σ based on their performance relative to other participants.
 Winning increases μ, and consistently strong performances reduce σ.

+**The main key takeaway: TrueSkill doesn’t just reward wins, it rewards beating strong opponents.**

 ### Why TrueSkill Outperforms Leaderboards at Measuring Skill

 Contest platform leaderboards rank security researchers roughly by the amount they've earned.
 Amount earned correlates to skill, but there are some problems measuring skill this way:
 1. Ignores strength of competition.
 Earning $20k by beating low-skill opponents is treated the same as earning $20k by outperforming top-tier researchers — even though the latter is a much stronger signal of skill.
 2. Ignores talent dilution from overlapping contests.
 Winning means less when top researchers are busy elsewhere.
+3. Certain contests have much less comeptition due to their niche.
+For example, non-Solidity contests.
-3. Not all leaderboards are equally competitive.
+4. Not all leaderboards are equally competitive.
 It’s hard to compare the top researcher on one platform to the top of another.
-4. Leaderboards only take into account performance on their platform, but many researchers have competed on multiple platforms.
+5. Leaderboards only take into account performance on their platform, but many researchers have competed on multiple platforms.

-Merging data from all platforms and applying TrueSkill solves these problems, producing a single, consistent skill score and leaderboard for researchers across the entire contest ecosystem.
+Merging data from all platforms and applying TrueSkill solves a lot of these problems.

-**The main key takeaway: TrueSkill doesn’t just reward wins, it rewards beating strong opponents.**

 ### Tuning TrueSkill For Security Contests
 While security contests have many similarities to games like Call of Duty, there are also some significant differences.
 Thus, the default TrueSkill parameters require adjustment to account for the unique nuances of security contests.